Lose Yourself

 "Lose Yourself" is a song by American rapper Eminem from the soundtrack to the 2002 film 8 Mile.
 The song was composed and produced by Eminem, longtime collaborator Jeff Bass (one half of the production duo Bass Brothers), and Luis Resto.
 The lyrics were written by Eminem.
 It was released on October 28, 2002, as the lead single from the soundtrack.

 "Lose Yourself" was a commercial success, becoming Eminem's first Billboard Hot 100 number-one single and remaining there for twelve consecutive weeks.
 It also topped the charts in nineteen other countries.
-"Lose Yourself" received widespread acclaim from music critics, with many praising the song's inspiring, aggressive themes and describing it as Eminem's best work to date.
+"Lose Yourself" received widespread acclaim from music critics, with many praising the song's themes and describing it as Eminem's best work to date.
 Eminem's rapping ability, the lyrics and the production were also praised.
 In many retrospective reviews and lists, critics have cited the song among Eminem's finest, as well as one of the greatest hip-hop songs of all time.

 The music video for the song, directed by Eminem, manager Paul Rosenberg and Phillip G. Atwell, was released on October 7, 2002.
 The video includes scenes from and reminiscent of the movie 8 Mile, and Eminem rapping next to the "8 Mile Rd.
 Mobile Court" sign that appears on the cover of the movie's soundtrack.
 It received the MTV Video Music Award for Best Video from a Film.

-"Lose Yourself" was the first hip hop song to win the Academy Award for Best Original Song, and won the Grammy Award for Best Rap Song and Best Rap Solo Performance.
+"Lose Yourself" was the first hip-hop song to win the Academy Award for Best Original Song, and won the Grammy Award for Best Rap Song and Best Rap Solo Performance.
 In 2004, it was one of only three rap songs from the 21st century to be included on Rolling Stones list of the 500 Greatest Songs of All Time, being the highest ranked at number 166.
 Rolling Stone also included it on its list of the Top 50 Hip Hop Songs of All Time.
 "Lose Yourself" is certified 13× Platinum by the Recording Industry Association of America (RIAA), and has been downloaded 10 million times in the United States alone.
 It is also the sixth most streamed song on Spotify from the 2000s.
 Eminem performed the song as a surprise at the 92nd Academy Awards on February 9, 2020, and alongside fellow American rapper Anderson .Paak (on drums) in the Super Bowl LVI halftime show on February 13, 2022.